Last Updated on July 3, 2020 by Editorial Team

-Initially, Lawson put it on her self, blaming self for not having enough competitive skills.
+Initially, Lawson put it on her self, blaming herself for not having enough competitive skills.
 She became sleep-deprived from working late nights making assignments.
-She put lots of efforts in proving herself but failed when it comes to math.
+She put lots of effort in proving herself but failed when it comes to math.

-However, it didn’t took long for her to realize that her dyscalculia balances for other gifts that god blessed her with.
+However, it didn’t take long for her to realize that her dyscalculia balances for other gifts that God blessed her with.

 He created numbers and knew the solution to every tough problem I couldn’t face